 For many small businesses — locally-owned restaurants included — the relationship they build with their community has a profound impact on their bottom line.
-Even franchisees can be active participants in their neighborhood, and reap the benefits of community involvement.
+Even franchisees can be active participants in their neighborhood, and reap the benefits of community building.

 You should also be spending time in your restaurant dining room, or have a personable GM who can make a connection with diners.
-Building individual relationships with the patrons of your restaurant helps you know what matters most to them, and they may even offer some great ideas.
+Building individual positive relationships with the patrons of your restaurant helps you know what matters most to them, and they may even offer some great ideas.

 Does the whole town turn out for high school football games on Friday night?
 Offer a special before games, or a discount for diners wearing school attire.
 Is a local child suffering from cancer?
 Offer to host a benefit, donating a portion of proceeds on a specific night to the family.
+Check-in with your co-workers to see what’s happening in the community and what can you offer them as human beings, not just in the promotional sense.

 In some cases, more general promotions will work well as long as you understand your community well enough to know what they value.
 Some restaurants offer discounts on special days or ongoing discounts, including: